Biomarker for Systemic Chronic Inflammation

 Blood Sample

-A healthcare professional will safely collect a blood sample and securely send it to our laboratory for analysis.
+A qualified healthcare professional safely collects a blood sample and sends it securely to our laboratory for analysis.

 A black and white icon of a water droplet inside a rounded square frame.